Congratulations to 2014 Industry Showcase Actors

 Only auditioning, committed actors are invited to The Advanced Program.
 Why?
-Because at our acting school we spare no effort or expense in getting you in shape and in front of agents, managers and casting directors.
+Because as one of the top acting schools in Los Angeles, we spare no effort or expense in getting you in shape and in front of agents, managers and casting directors.
 During this ongoing course, you will gain a deep understanding of character and script analysis, as well as invaluable experience playing many different kinds of parts in all of the genres you might audition for in today's industry.

 Work in all the styles you might audition for, switching gears constantly as you jump from style to style.
 Read material appropriate to each genre and get practical training so that you are comfortable with everything from episodic TV, to film, to sitcoms.

 The Acting Corps Technique – keeping the moment to moment work, but exploring ground breaking approaches to finding character through the imagination, learning to work in such a way that your imagination always feeds you, allowing you to create unforgettable performances that are also repeatable in a professional setting, i.e., you will be able to do what you do more than once, you will be able to do it on take fourteen if necessary.

 Selected participants will represent The Acting Corps in a Professional Showcase.
 It is a well-rehearsed show where actors perform, over a few evenings, for members of the entertainment industry.
 On average, thirty to forty industry guests come to the Professional Showcase, including representatives from Dreamworks, William Morris Endeavor, and CAA.
 Many former participants in the Professional Showcase have signed with agents and managers as a result.

 One hour a day, every day, on your feet, utilizing all the skills you learn in your acting technique classes

 Attend any ONE of the The Daily Acting Workouts offered morning or evening, you choose.